 One of the highlights of our trip through Indonesia certainly was the Kelimutu National Park on Flores.
 In the middle of beautiful nature you will find three very different crater lakes, with a couple of legends to it.

 Kelimutu National Park Flores – Facts

 50 kilometers east from Ende you will find the Kelimutu National Park.
-The area inhabits the Kelimutu vulcano as well as its three different colored crater lakes.
-Kelimutu also made it to the Ribu’s List with vulcanos higher than 1,000 meters.
+The area inhabits the Kelimutu volcano as well as its three different colored crater lakes.
+Kelimutu also made it to the Ribu’s List with volcanos higher than 1,000 meters.
 The word Keli means “Mountain” and the word Mutu “boiling“.
 However, the boiling mountain is rather famous for it’s color play during sun rise than its activity, as the last eruption took place in 1968.

 One of the crater lakes is located roughly one kilometer west from the other lakes.
 Here, a face of rock separates the three lakes.
 This lake is called Tibu Ata Mbupu and used to be dark blue, changed its color to almost black, than transformed into a white-green for a short while and now you will find him colored in a very dark brown.
 Legend says it’s the lake of the old.

 The two lakes located beside each other are called Tiwu Nuwa Muri Koo Fai – the lake of children – and the Tiwu Ata Polo, the charmed lake.
 The first one used to be turquoise , then became dark blue and is colored in a light green today.
 Polo, in contrast changed from a red color into a darker green or brown.

 The changing color of the lake is no mystery but explanatory with the activity of the volcano and the release of minerals.
 In Flores locals believe that wandering souls are the reason for the changing colors.